vahtyah/LeetCodeSolutions/Bit Manipulation/README.md

 [2401.
 Longest Nice Subarray](/Bit%20Manipulation%2F2401.%20Longest%20Nice%20Subarray): Find the longest subarray with pairwise bitwise AND zero

+[2411.
+Smallest Subarrays With Maximum Bitwise OR](/Bit%20Manipulation%2F2411.%20Smallest%20Subarrays%20With%20Maximum%20Bitwise%20OR): Find shortest subarrays with maximum bitwise OR value

 [2425.
 Bitwise XOR of All Pairings](https://github.com/vahtyah/LeetCodeSolutions/tree/main/Bit%20Manipulation/2425.%20Bitwise%20XOR%20of%20All%20Pairings): Calculate the bitwise XOR of all possible pairings of an array.

 [2429.
 Minimize XOR](https://github.com/vahtyah/LeetCodeSolutions/tree/main/Bit%20Manipulation/2429.%20Minimize%20XOR): Minimize the XOR of two numbers by setting a bit.